northox/stupid-password/README.md

 ## Some maths
 The minimum possible combination provided by stupid password is: lowercase + uppercase + numeric + special = (26 + 26 + 10 + 10)^8 = 72^8 = 7.222041363×10¹⁴

 n.b.
-I consider only 10 possiblities for special characters as most users only use what's on top of the numbers (from a keyboard perspective).
+I consider only 10 possibilities for special characters as most users only use what's on top of the numbers (from a keyboard perspective).

 If you consider loosing up the requirements, be advised that removing the numeric OR special charset (62^8 = 2.183401056×10¹⁴) is better than using 7 character passwords (72^7 = 1.0030613×10¹³) with all charsets.